jlblatt/Hollowbot/README.md

 * `locations` - Build and store list of all locations to retrieve links
 * `links` - Crawl URLs and retrieve links to comment threads
 * `comments` - Get comments from all stored threads
+* `respond` - Login and respond to to comments/links

 # conf.json Fields